trivedikavya/python-projects/README.md

 Bot: I'm just a bot, so I don't have an age, but if you're asking for my version, it's 2.
 You: how's the weather today
 Bot: The weather is currently good if
-you: want to know more just open the window of your room.
+You: want to know more just open the window of your room.
 You: how are you
 Bot: I'm just a bot, I don't have feelings, but thanks for asking!
 You: your owner contact information